Please note that Tapas no longer supports Internet Explorer.

 Relative silence.

 I exhaled the breath I held for the past minute.
-All eyes had to be scrutinising cargo right now.
+All eyes had to be on the cargo right now.
 In all honesty, I had little clue about station procedures in Kalanta.
 And yet, this was still my most realistic way in.

 Watchers’ diverted attention merely delayed the inevitable.
 I was way too close to move in either direction.
-There purposefully was no cover as far as the eyes could see either.
+There purposefully was no cover as far as the eyes could see.

 However, the sun was about to go down.
 Decreased visibility would be in my favour.
 If only nobody got wise and used advanced detection.

 As if things weren’t bad enough, my ears registered a rapid approach.
-Like glide of another train on this very track.
-And indeed, there was that, but something else too.
+Like a glide of another train on this very track.
+And indeed, there was that, but something else, too.
 Glissading.
-My gaze darted around but I saw nothing in the grassland.
-And yet my ears couldn’t be mistaken.
-Slithering was getting louder and more immediate.
+My gaze darted around, but I saw nothing in the grassland.
+And yet the slithering was getting louder and more immediate.

 I was about to get eaten.

 Should I run?
 Scream?
-Getting shot was probably preferable.
+Getting shot was preferable.
 I heard the horror stories.
-Staying alive for years while getting digested was not even in the top five of worst fates.
+Staying alive for years getting digested was not even in the top five of worst fates.

-I desperately tried to pull something useful out of the pockets, but human hand shook.
+I desperately tried to produce something useful from a pocket, but my human hand shook.
 The poison probably wouldn’t even work.
-Rumour had it, most noxious nerve agents weren’t effective on them anymore.
+Most noxious nerve agents weren’t even effective on them anymore.
 They adapted, evolved past that.
+Their biology was literally out of this world.
 The beast will simply use my chemical tricks as rouge.
-Their biology was literally out of this world.

 The limb which could actually do something about miserable situation was being counter-productive again.
-Now with a stubborn impassiveness!
+Now – with stubborn impassiveness!
 It insisted on making two-thumbed equivalent of a fist.

 I hated that thing with passion.
 Whacked it onto the metal part of the track out of spite.
-That only made my own vision whiteout.
-Pain feedback from unfixed body part was novel and intense.
+Bit down to stop a yelp.
+Pain feedback from an unfixed body part was novel and intense.

-Such was my final act self-defence.
+What a final act self-defence.
 The strange animal whorled around me like a spring.
-I was petrified once more.
-Waited for some nightmarish end.
+Petrified, I waited for a nightmarish end.

 It didn’t come.
 I dared not hope, but perhaps it wasn’t predatory?

-Turned my head to the sides as much as the constrictive animal permitted.
+Turned my head as much as the constrictive animal permitted.
 Which wasn’t much, but I managed to see some reflections.
 Of myself.
 Sometimes.
-The creature had prism scales and they refracted sunset’s sparse light in a way that created illusion of invisibility.
-Animal seamlessly blended with the scenery.
+The creature’s prism scales refracted the sunset’s sparse light in a way that created an illusion of invisibility.
+The animal seamlessly blended with the scenery.
 Even now it took concentration.
 It hurt to look.
 It’s as if it was actively catching my line of sight to erase its presence.

 “Where is he?” the wind demanded and I looked around once more.
 There was nobody.
 Which left…